knownasnaffy/saldo/README.md

 A command-line balance tracking application for managing financial transactions with an ironing service provider.
 Saldo helps you track clothing items processed, calculate costs at a fixed rate, manage payments, and maintain accurate running balances with persistent data storage.

+## Use Case

+You often buy a service or product from someone.
+The payments aren’t always exact - you pay more, sometimes less, and settle the difference later.
+Your balance keeps shifting, and it’s hard to keep track in your head.
+Writing it down in notes doesn’t help with the math, and spreadsheets feel too heavy for something so simple.

+That’s where **Saldo** comes in.
+Just set the price of the item or service, record each transaction, and let Saldo handle the balance for you.

+I personally use this app for my ironing balance, because tracking down small changes became difficult.

 ## Features

 - 🧾 **Transaction Tracking**: Record clothing items processed and payments made